Have you ever seen glycerin, glycerine or glycerol listed in the ingredients of any of your skin care products? Ever wondered what it was doing there?

 How Glycerin Works:

-Humectants not only pull water out of the environment, in low-humidity they will pull water from the deeper dermal layer of our skin up to the skin’s surface, where it can evaporate.
+Humectants pull water out of the environment.
+But, that’s not all they do.
+In low-humidity, they will pull water from the deeper dermal layer of your skin up to the skin’s surface, where it can evaporate.
 When the water evaporates, the dryness returns.
 This becomes a problem in dry climates where you need more moisture.

 You could apply an occlusive over the top of your moisturizer to prevent evaporation.
 Occlusives literally form a barrier between your skin and the air to prevent water loss.